dthx2710/Dolicon-Blue-Archive/README.md

+### Project Discontinued (1 June Update)
+Hey guys, it's Dolicon here.
+As you all know, DoliconBA has been discontinued since 1 June 2021.
+Reasons are mainly due to me losing motivation in Blue Archive as a mobage (getting burnt out) and my other commitments.

+There were also many negative feedback & hurtful comments regarding the site which I've seen over in 4chan and facebook about the usefulness and relevance of DoliconBA which definitely negatively impacted my love for the community; but I will not go in-depth regarding this topic as it is another can of worms.

+My contingency plans for my main reasons was to create a team to lessen the sole dependency of any new updates on me, but it hasn't worked out thus far due to the differing commitment level of the members.
+Furthermore, I felt that it isn't fair to pass on the responsibility onto someone if they do not want to, or are not prepared to shoulder it; so I felt it was suitable to close down the entire project.

+Thank you everyone for using the site since day 1 of BA's release, and I hope the tools in DoliconBA has served useful in at least one instance in your Blue Archive adventure!
+Hope yo see you guys in the future, maybe when BA eng comes out (rip nexon) or in another gacha game (probably only in waafuri en / pgr en)

+PS: If anyone would like to inherit/revive this project or need any help with it, always feel free to contact me on discord :D

 ### DoliconBA
 DoliconBA is a fan-made Blue Archive Progressive Web App developed upon the JAMstack architecture using Gatsbyjs (SSG) and NetlifyCMS (HeadlessCMS), hosted on Netlify Pages.
 Made this as a side-project to learn the JAMstack architecture :smile: